 Since the people I cook for are serious meat-eaters, I pumped up this mac n’ cheese with ham, mushrooms, and broccoli.
 If you want to add additional ingredients, make sure to cook any raw produce.
 The broccoli was blanched in salted hot water and shocked in ice water immediately after.
 The mushrooms were quartered , sauteed in olive oil and seasoned with salt and pepper.
 Since the ham was already cooked, I just cut up the meat into a medium dice; however, if you would like to add bacon, cut it up and cook it on the stove top.

-In step 3, the roux is referring to the butter and flour mixture.
+When making the cheese sauce, the roux is referring to the butter and flour mixture.
 It is a thickener and is commonly used for sauces and soups.
 Depending on how long you cook the roux, the color will darken from golden to brown to almost black, giving your sauce or stock a deeper hue.
 In this case, we don’t need to achieve a dark color, so only cook the roux until golden.
 Make sure to stir occasionally since it will splatter; the consistency will resemble wet sand.

 The combination of the milk with the roux is called a bechamel and is one of the 5 Mother sauces.
 It is commonly used as a base for another sauce; in this instance, it is the base for the cheese sauce!
 Although white cheddar would have been delicious, I stuck with a blend of sharp and mild cheddar.
 I had to add a good amount of salt and pepper to the bechamel since it was on the bland side but still slightly under-seasoned the mix.
 Remember that you’re adding ham which is quite salty already so no need to over-salt!